narrowspark/automatic/doc/SKELETON.md

 Narrowspark Automatic Skeleton generators allows the automation of Composer `create-project` via the [`Narrowspark Automatic`](../README.md) Composer plugin.

-Creating a Skeleton Repository
+Creating a Skeleton
 ----------------
 Narrowspark Automatic Skeleton must be stored on their own repositories, outside of your Composer package repository.

 Narrowspark Automatic checks all packages for the `automatic-skeleton` type and register it to Automatic.

-After the registration, it will search for all files found in your composer.json `autoload` section, all found classes are added to the `automatic.lock`.
+After the registration, it will search for all classes found in your composer.json `autoload` section.
+All found classes are added to the `automatic.lock` skeleton selection.

 The following example shows how your `composer.json` can look: